 Collaboration tools all take different approaches.
 It's important to consider the use case in your team, and what features your team needs to get work done.
 What other comparisons do you want to see?
 Let us know @samepageio on Twitter.
-Ready to start collaborating right now?
-Get a free Samepage account and get the most complete stack of collaboration tools you need to get more done.

 If you want to see how Samepage stacks up against a wide range of other collaboration tools: Compare Samepage.